maikelwever/kbdaemon/readme.rst

 Usage
 -----

-  ./kbdaemon.py --capture <device> (test which events you want to capture)
+Controlling the daemon:
-                                   (device is for instance event2, which maps to /dev/input/event2)
+  ./kbdaemon.py <start|stop>

-  ./kbdaemon.py <start|stop>       (control the daemon)
+Testing which events you want to capture (device is for instance event2, which maps to /dev/input/event2) ./kbdaemon.py --capture <device>

 Notes